0918nobita/native-interop/README.md

 # Native Interoperability

-Call a function (from a shared library, in C) from C#, F#, OCaml or Racket
+Call a function from a shared library written in C, from C#, F#, OCaml and Racket

 ## Supported platform